-If you would like to allow users to voluntarily receive notifications even when they aren't targeted by the event, you can create a subscription form.
-Subscription notifications can be configured so that they are "information-only" and do not include the ability to respond or take ownership of the event.
-Then can also be configures so that they are generated after an event has been open for a certain length of time.
+If you would like to allow users to voluntarily receive notifications even when they aren't targeted by the alert, you can create a subscription form.
+Subscription notifications can be configured so that they are "information-only" and do not include the ability to respond or take ownership of the alert.
+Then can also be configures so that they are generated after an alert has been open for a certain length of time.

 For more information about creating subscription forms, see Subscription forms.

-For messaging forms, you can notify specific users, groups, or dynamic teams when an event based off the form is initiated or concluded.
+For messaging forms, you can notify specific users, groups, or dynamic teams when an alert based off the form is initiated or concluded.

 The following types of recipients can be added: